11ado33/ha-homebrainz-integration/info.md

 ### Quick Setup

-1. Ensure your ESPTimeCast device is connected to your WiFi network
+1. Ensure your HomeBrainz Clock device is connected to your WiFi network
 2. Note the device's IP address
 3. Add the integration through **Settings** > **Devices & Services** > **Add Integration**
 4. Search for "HomeBrainz" and enter your device IP address